 STEP FIVE: PLACE CORN INTO ZIP TOP BAGS

-Spoon your corn into zip top bags.
+Spoon your corn into zip top or vacuum sealer bags.
 I use pint bags, but use quarts, gallons, or whatever sized bags you need for your own family.
 Squeeze the air out, then flatten them.
 I place my bags on a baking sheet until they freeze so they stay nice and flat.

 Please note, I normally freeze mine with my FoodSaver.
 It freezes for longer when you vacuum seal.
 However, today I found myself without the bag material as I created these instructions so settled for freezing corn in zipper bags.